-All courses can be taken in your own home, if you prefer – a real plus point for tired and busy mums-to-be.
+All antenatal classes, North London can be taken in your own home, if you prefer – a real plus point for tired and busy mums-to-be.
 If you like the sound of chatting to other mums as well though, then perhaps a workshop in a nearby location would work better for you.
 Artemis currently run classes at The Yoga Junction in Crouch End throughout the year.

 Of course, your maternity hospital will likely offer a free talk on preparing for childbirth and labour, but with funding tight it can often be a gamble as to how good this is.
 “There is no standardised class, it depends on who the midwife is.
 We deliver all the things mums to be need to know with passion,” says Tiziana.

 “There is no such thing as a perfect birth, so we try to prepare pregnant women as much as possible to accept this.”

 Of course, Artemis also focuses on the postnatal period and infant feeding after birth.
 “What happens after birth is often not very talked about, but it’s important for us to equally teach about pregnancy and life as a parent,” she says.

 So if you’re discovering Artemis for the first time after birth, don’t fear, there will be a course for you too.

 As a midwife, Tiziana recalls some of the best, most memorable moments.

 “I love the reaction of birth partners.
 I’ve had crying, laughing – even one fainting from the chair onto the floor because he was so overwhelmed.
 I’ve seen it all.”